A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Introduction

-Recently, H. Cai, S. Lee, L. Ma, K. Schwede, and K. Tucker used the theory of perfectoidization to construct a perfectoid algebra over some Noetherian ring of mixed characteristic in \cite{CLMST22}.
-While this construction has many good properties thanks to the almost purity theorem \cite[Theorem 10.9]{Bh17}, it is rather hard to see their intrinsic structure.
-To fill in this gap, we want to realize our construction by employing the idea of the perfect closure in the positive characteristic commutative algebra.
-In fact, our construction also satisfies the main properties of the construction appearing in \cite[Theorem 4.0.3]{CLMST22}.
-It might be possible to define the perfectoid signature and perfectoid Hilbert-Kunz multiplicity by using our construction $\widehat{\widetilde{R}}_{\infty, \infty}$ instead of $R_{\perfd}^{A_{\infty, 0}}$ as in \cite[Definition 4.0.8]{CLMST22}.
+Since an analog of perfect property in mixed characteristic is \emph{(integral) perfectoid} introduced in \cite{scholze2012Perfectoida, bhatt2018Integral}, one approach to constructing an analog of perfect closure in mixed characteristic is \emph{perfectoidization} constructed by using prismatic theory \cite{bhatt2022Prismsa}.
+Recently, H. Cai, S. Lee, L. Ma, K. Schwede, and K. Tucker used the theory of perfectoidization to construct an appropriate perfectoid algebra over some Noetherian ring of mixed characteristic in \cite{cai2023Perfectoid}.
+This construction is used to define perfectoid signature and perfectoid Hilbert--Kunz multiplicity.
+While this construction has many good properties thanks to the almost purity theorem \cite[Theorem 10.9]{bhatt2017Lecture}, it is rather hard to see their intrinsic structure.
+To fill in this gap, we want to realize our construction by employing the idea of the perfect closure in positive characteristic commutative algebra.

-We focus on an explicit representation of the perfect closure as follows.
-Let us assume that $(R,\fm,k)$ is a complete Noetherian local domain of equal characteristic $p>0$ and let $x_1,\ldots,x_n$ be any set of generators of the maximal ideal $\fm$.
-Then under the extra assumption that the residue field $k$ is perfect, one can describe the perfect closure of $R$ explicitly:
+Apart from their strategy, we focus on an explicit representation of the perfect closure as follows.
+Let $x_1,\ldots,x_n$ be any set of generators of the maximal ideal $\mfrakm$.
+Then one can describe the perfect closure \(R_{\perf}\) of $R$ explicitly in a fixed absolute integral closure \(R^+\):